youssef-attai/fwf/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/youssef-attai/fwif/blob/main/LICENSE)

-fwif (Floating Window Framework) is a powerful Python framework built on top of [Tkinter](https://docs.python.org/3/library/tkinter.html).
-It allows users to create highly configurable, keyboard-driven graphical user interfaces (GUIs) that are ideal for scratchpad-style applications.
-With this framework, you can easily build custom alternatives to the scratchpads used with [i3](https://i3wm.org/) or create your own keyboard-centric applications.
+fwif (floating window framework) is a Python framework that enables easy development of floating window applications.
+It provides a high-level abstraction for building applications entirely in Python, while leveraging inter-process communication (IPC) to interact with the underlying window layer implemented in C with X11.

 ## Features

-- Keyboard-driven: Your fwif applications are keyboard-driven, you can easily associate keybindings with the different functions of your application.
-- Floating window support: The framework sets the necessary window manager (WM) attributes for your applications to behave like floating windows by default.
-This is especially useful when integrating your applications with tiling window managers like i3.
+- **Floating window support:** fwif sets the necessary window manager (WM) attributes for your applications to make them behave like floating windows by default.
+This is especially useful when integrating your applications with tiling window managers like i3, qtile, etc.

+- **Keyboard-driven:** Your fwif applications are keyboard-driven, you can easily associate keybindings with the different functions of your application.

+- **Simple UI:** fwif offers a straightforward user interface design approach.
+Components in fwif are just basic rectangles, making it effortless to create and combine them to achieve the desired user interface for your applications.

+- **Flexible component system:** fwif provides a flexible component system that allows you to organize in various ways, such as stacking, tiling, or overlaying, to create unique and dynamic user interfaces.

+- **Efficient Key Press Handling:** fwif employs an efficient key press handling mechanism inspired by Vim.
+Define key bindings for specific actions or functions, and fwif intelligently interprets user input.

 ## Getting Started